 Skip to content

 You should discuss the options with your treatment centre.
-If your local treating centre needs advice, the MAA Clinical Panel can offer the clinical team advice on the feasibility of administration of the drug following surgery.
+If your local treating centre needs advice, the NHS England Clinical Panel can offer the clinical team advice on the feasibility of administration of the drug following surgery.

-You should discuss your child’s ventilation requirements and the reasons for this and your wish for your child to have access to treatment with your treatment centre.
-Do not change your child’s treatment or ventilation plan without prior discussion and agreement with your treating clinician.
+You should discuss this with your treatment centre.
+It is vital that you do not change your child’s treatment or ventilation plan without prior discussion and agreement with your treating clinician.

 Treatment centres will need to carefully schedule treatments, especially the loading doses.
 If your child is unwell, it may mean that they will not be able to start treatment on the expected date, but they should still be prioritised in line with any NHS England priority guidelines.

-Individual treatment centres will have staff trained in administering intrathecal injections.
-They will be able to explain what the treatment involves and whether, for example, sedation or anaesthesia are appropriate.
+Individual treatment centres have staff trained in administering intrathecal injections.
+They will be able to explain what the treatment involves and whether, for example, sedation or anaesthesia are needed.

 You should ask your treatment centre about any possible accommodation options.